 Two Perspectives, Two Good Reasons for Supporting DBU

-According to J.C. and Opal Milstead, husband and wife for 54 years, Dallas Baptist University has a special place in their hearts—but for entirely different reasons.
+According to J.C. and Opal Milstead, Dallas Baptist University had a special place in their hearts—but for entirely different reasons.

 J.C., who was a trust officer and estate secretary with the Baptist Foundation of Texas, visited all of the state's Baptist colleges and universities over the course of a 40-year career.
 He was very impressed with DBU.

-"I really like Dallas Baptist University," J.C. says.
+"I really like Dallas Baptist University," J.C. said.
 "What I see gives me a lot of confidence in the school and the direction it is going."

-"That place is my lifesaver," says Opal, who graduated from Decatur Baptist College (forerunner of Dallas Baptist University) in 1942.
+"That place was my lifesaver," said Opal, who graduated from Decatur Baptist College (forerunner of Dallas Baptist University) in 1942.
 A one-time scholarship paid for her first year, but as her second year rolled around, Opal's parents could not afford the expense.
 Crop failures had hit the family hard.

-Much of the money she and J.C. are donating through their gift annuities is going toward scholarships to help future generations of students.
+Much of the money she and J.C. have donated through their gift annuities is going toward scholarships to help future generations of students.

 "The gift annuities," Opal says, "are the grandest things ever.
 We get the payments (along with tax benefits) and have the satisfaction of knowing that our money will be used to do what we want done.
 Dallas Baptist University really has a special place in our hearts."